angelisgiorgos/RegionalAQDatasets/README.md

 Anastasios Drosou
 and Dimitrios Tzovaras_

+Accepted as an oral presentation paper in the IGARSS 2024.

 This repository contains the data and source code used to produce the results of the paper

 Data can be downloaded from here: [dataset link](https://zenodo.org/records/10579172)